emqx/emqx-sn/README.md

   * The duration(seconds) that emq-sn broadcast ADVERTISE message through.
 - mqtt.sn.gateway_id
   * Gateway id in ADVERTISE message.
+- mqtt.sn.enable_stats
+  * To control whether write statistics data into ETS table for dashbord to read.
+- mqtt.sn.predefined.topic.N
+  * The pre-defined topic name corresponding to the pre-defined topic id of N. Note that the pre-defined topic id of 0 is reserved.
 - mqtt.sn.username
   * This parameter is optional.
 If specified, emq-sn will connect EMQ core with this username.
 It is useful if any auth plug-in is enabled.
 - mqtt.sn.password